Socialist Federal Republic of Yugoslavia: Postwar period

 Marshal Josip Broz Tito led Yugoslavia from 1945 to 1980.

 While the elections themselves were fairly conducted by a secret ballot, the campaign that preceded them was highly irregular.
 Opposition newspapers were banned on more than one occasion, and in Serbia, opposition leaders such as Milan Grol received threats via the press.
 The opposition withdrew from the election in protest, which caused the three royalist representatives, Grol, Šubašić, and Juraj Šutej, to secede from the provisional government.
 Indeed, voting was on a single list of People's Front candidates with provision for opposition votes to be cast in separate voting boxes, a procedure that made electors identifiable by OZNA agents.
 The election results of 11 November 1945 were decisively in favour of the People's Front, which received an average of 85% of the vote in each federated state.
 On 29 November, the second anniversary of the Second Session of the AVNOJ, the Constituent Assembly of Yugoslavia formally abolished the monarchy and declared the state a republic.
 The country's official name became the Federal People's Republic of Yugoslavia (FPR Yugoslavia, FPRY), and the six federated states became "People's Republics".
 Yugoslavia became a one-party state and was considered in its earliest years a model of Communist orthodoxy.
-The principle concern of the new regime was rebuilding a country devastated by the war under the slogan "No rest while we're rebuilding!"
-During the war, over a million people had been killed in Yugoslavia while 3.5 million were homeless in 1945 and 289,000 businesses had been completely wrecked.
+The principal concern of the new regime was rebuilding a country devastated by the war under the slogan "No rest while we're rebuilding!"
+During the war, over a million people had been killed in Yugoslavia while 3.5 million were homeless in 1945, and 289,000 businesses had been completely wrecked.
 One-third of Yugoslav industries had been destroyed in the war and every single mine in the country had been wrecked.
 In 1944–1945, the Wehrmacht staged its standard "scorched earth" policy while retreating, and systematically destroyed bridges, railroads, telephone lines, electrical plants, roads, factories and mines, leaving Yugoslavia in ruins.
 The new regime mobilised thousands of people, especially young people, into work brigades that saw to rebuild the country.
 Between 1945 and 1953, Yugoslavia received a sum equal to $553.8 million US dollars to help rebuild from various sources, including $419 million from the United Nations.